stackav-oss/dltype/CONTRIBUTING.md

 ## Development Setup
 The development environment is managed via `uv`.
-Plase run the setup script to install it and sync the project dependencies before developing.
+Please run the setup script to install it and sync the project dependencies before developing.

 ```bash
 bash ./setup.sh